Guide to the Hillsdale Neighborhood in Portland, Oregon

 - Autos in the Neighborhood Small cars and big cars, just about everything they make can be seen in Hillsdale.

-- 6Biking Quality is low.
-Hillsdale has 16 miles of bike lanes.
+- 6Biking Hillsdale has 8.6 miles of bike lanes.

 Map of Hillsdale Neighborhood